AngeloJacobo/DDR3-Notes/README.md

 - X8 means 8 bit data bus.
 So 4 instance of X8 will be needed to have a total of 32 bit word.
 X4 (8 instance), x8(4 instance), x16(2 instance)
 - In DDR3, there is no page burst unlike in SDR.
 Just burst lengths of 4 and 8.
 - DQS strobe is like a secondary clock used for data transfers
-- In write operation, the DDR memory is sampling DQ every clock edge of input clock.
+- In write operation, the DDR memory is sampling DQ every edge of DQS (the DQS is aligned to the input clock).
 This means the DDR controller is tasked to shift the data so that data is stable at every clock edge.
-- In read operation, the DDR memory changes the data every clock edge of input clock.
+- In read operation, the DDR memory changes the data every edge of DQS (the DQS is aligned to the input clock).
 This means data is stable except on the edges of the DDR memory input clock.
-The usual way for the DDR controller to read/sample the data is to shift the DDR controller's internal clock by 90° so it can sample the data away from this edge (middle of ages)
+The usual way for the DDR controller to read/sample the data is to shift the DDR controller's internal clock by 90° so it can sample the data on the middle of data eye.
+- - On writes, the host sends DQS phase shifted by 90 degrees and the DRAM catches DQ in the middle of its validity window (using DQS as the clock edge).
+On reads, the DRAM sends DQS aligned with DQ, and the host (the controller) phase-shifts DQS internally using a Delay Locked Loop (DLL) so that it can capture DQ on the middle of its data eye.

 - High throughput sequencing necessary in Genome analysis is limited by data movement of DRAM (memory bottleneck)
 - Core count doubling every 2 years.
 DRAM DIMM capacity doubling (via putting more cells in a die) every 3 years.
 DRAM bandwidth (xGbit/sec) trend increase slower (via increasing clock rate and pin count).
 Latency did not changed much in past 20 years since this is limited by capacitor physics itself.
 - LPDDR (Low Power DDR) are low power but higher latency.